Overview of the All College Thesis

 The sooner you start thinking about your thesis the better off you’ll be.
 We encourage you to start thinking about potential topics as early as your sophomore year.
 You’ll also need to be developing relationships with professors who are possible advisors for your project.
 Even if you are only mulling over the possibility of writing a thesis, start talking to your professors now.
 They can guide you to the relevant literature, help you focus on a topic, and provide general advice about what writing a thesis in your discipline will entail.

-In your junior year, you need to sign up for HONR 396: All College Thesis Proposal for 0-1 credits.
-This class meets just twice during the semester (at the beginning and at the end).
+In your junior year, you need to sign up for COLG 396: All College Thesis Proposal for 0-1 credits.
+This class meets just once, around the beginning of the semester.
 The rest of the time you will be working under the supervision of a faculty member on developing your thesis proposal.
 Details about what should be included in the Thesis Proposal can be found here.
-All three members of your faculty committee should read the final draft of your proposal and give their approval.
+Your faculty readers should read the final draft of your proposal and give their approval.

-In rare circumstances, students can take HONR 396 in the fall of their senior year, but the normal course of action is to take it during the junior year.
+In rare circumstances, students can take COLG 396 in the fall of their senior year, but the normal course of action is to take it during the junior year.

 Many students use the summer before their senior year to lay the groundwork for their thesis.
 For example, many students in the natural sciences will use the lab work from their undergraduate research as the basis for their thesis.
 There are also special thesis fellowships that are available for summer funding.
 See the details here.

-You need to register for the HONR 398: All College Thesis for either the fall or spring semester for 0-4 credits.
-If your schedule allows, it is generally preferable to take HONR 398 for 4 credits in the fall; in other words, to treat it like a normal course.
+You need to register for the COLG 398: All College Thesis for either the fall or spring semester for 1-4 credits.
+If your schedule allows, it is generally preferable to take COLG 398 for 4 credits in the fall; in other words, to treat it like a normal course.

 Most of the work of the thesis will need to be done before the spring semester begins.
 Ideally, you will have continued to do some work over the summer and will be ready to hit the ground running in the fall.
 During the fall semester, you will be working under the direction of your primary advisor with occasional help from your readers.
 There will be one meeting organized by the Honors Director toward the beginning of the year.
 Because each discipline is different, there are no standard guidelines for the stages of the thesis.
 However, you should work with your primary advisor early in the fall to set individual deadlines for the pieces of the project.
 However, complete drafts of the thesis are due to committee members by mid-March at the latest.
 If you decide to defend earlier than April, you should give your committee two weeks to read your draft.